-MEW has integrated Staked.us to make it easier than ever to create a full validator on Eth2 and earn rewards.
+MEW has integrated Staked.us to make it easier than ever to create a full validator on Ethereum and earn rewards.
+In order to create a full validator, you'll need at least 32 ETH to stake.
 Staked.us will maintain and update your validator for you.
-Creating a full validator requires 32 ETH.

-Staked.us will not have access to your stake or rewards, but they will be responsible for maintaining your validator.
-If a validator is down for a prolonged period of time, there are risks of having your staked ETH slashed.
+Staked.us is the provider for our Staking integration.
+Staked.us will be responsible for maintaining your validator.
+If a validator is down for a prolonged period of time, there are risks of having your staked ETH slashed, so do your own research to decide whether you want to deposit with this provider.
 Read more about staking on Ethereum with Staked.us on their website.

 Step 1.
 Access MEW web through your preferred access method.